 Brice actively supported the greater Los Angeles art community as well.
 He frequently served on committees for various institutions and was adept at helping to bring factions together.
 He enjoyed enduring relationships with numerous LA artists and former art students of varying generations, regularly lunching and seeing exhibitions with them or visiting their studios and shows.

 However, he was equally comfortable with the Hollywood community.
 Movie producers, directors, screenwriters, actors, and costume designers were close friends.
-Growing up with his mother in New York and then Beverly Hills meant growing up with composers like the Gershwins and Jerome Kern, comedians/humorists like Will Rogers, W. C. Fields, Eddy Cantor, stars like John Barrymore, Judy Garland, Tracy and Hepburn, and directors like George Cukor.
+Growing up with his mother in New York and then Beverly Hills meant growing up with composers like the Gershwins and Jerome Kern, comedians/humorists like Will Rogers, W. C. Fields, Eddie Cantor, stars like John Barrymore, Judy Garland, Tracy and Hepburn, and directors like George Cukor.
 Throughout his adult life, Brice and his wife frequented the Beverly Hills home of Brice’s sister and brother-in-law, Ray Stark, one of Hollywood’s most successful agents and producers from the 1950’s to the 2000’s.
 The Brices regularly dined at the Starks’ and watched the latest movies with them and their industry friends or attended the Starks’ gala parties.

 Yet other groups of friends included academics, novelists, doctors, psychologists, composers, architects, museum curators, and others.